 Cusco is the former capital of the Inca Empire and is now the largest city in the Peruvian Andes.
 It is a popular tourist destination for its ancient ruins, colonial architecture, and vibrant culture.

 Some of the things to do in Cusco include visiting the Plaza de Armas and touring the Sacred Valley of the Incas.
-Visiting the Temple of Sacsayhuaman, and exploring the Machu Picchu ruins are an absolute must.
+By TripAdvisor.
+Visiting the Temple of Sacsayhuaman, and exploring Rainbow Mountain is an absolute must.
 Cusco is also home to a variety of festivals and cultural events throughout the year.

-Keep in mind the best time to visit Cusco and Machu Picchu for hiking activities is during the dry season, which runs from April to October.
+Keep in mind if you are planning to camp in Peru best time to travel to Cusco and Machu Picchu for hiking activities is during the dry season, which runs from April to October.
 This is the time of year when there is the least amount of rainfall, and the temperatures are more moderate.
-It is also the busiest time of year for tourism, so it is important to book your Machu Picchu tickets and Hotel accommodation in advance.
+It is also the busiest time of year for tourism, so it is important to plan your Machu Picchu Vacation trips and Hotel accommodations in advance.

-What Kind of Tour Activities does Machu Picchu & Cusco City offer?
+What Kind of Tour Activities Does Machu Picchu Offer?

 Cusco City offers a variety of tour activities, including:

-CITY TOUR: This 1/2 day tour is great for acclimatization and perfect for those that intend to hike treks around Machu Picchu.
+CITY TOUR: This 1/2-day tour is great for acclimatization and perfect for those who intend to hike treks around Machu Picchu.

 HIKING & CAMPING: The most attractive and competitive Machu Picchu hike is the classic Inca trail to Machu Picchu 4 days,

-RIVER RAFTING: In the Urubamba river and Apurimac River located 30 minutes away from the city.
+RIVER RAFTING: In the Urubamba River and Apurimac Rivers located 30 minutes away from the city.